-The simple truth revealed in the Holy Scriptures, is that Jehovah is God and Jesus is his son.
+The simple truth revealed in the Holy Scriptures is that Jehovah is God and Jesus is his son.
 More exactly, Jesus is Jehovah’s only begotten Son, being the only creation in all existence that was directly created by Jehovah himself.
 But Jesus is not the only son.
 God is also Father to millions of other sons.
 Long before the universe was created God had a family of sons in heaven.
-All the angels are sons of God, created by God by means his firstborn Son.
+All the angels are sons of God, created by God by means of his firstborn Son.

 But the angelic sons of God are not all the same sort.
 God created one sort as cherubs.
 Another classification of the spirits is seraphim.
 And then there is the chief angel, an Archangel known as Michael, the great prince.

 As has already been established, God’s name was originally represented in Hebrew by the Tetragrammaton – the YHWH – represented in English by the name Jehovah.
 But before God sent his Firstborn son to the earth his name was not Jesus.
 Jesus was the name given to him at birth by Joseph and Mary.
 Besides, the name Jesus is derived from the Hebrew name Joshua which means “Jehovah is salvation.”
 It is unlikely that a spirit would have been named a name that extols salvation from Jehovah long before the earth was even created or before Adam and Eve caused their offspring to be in need of salvation from God in the first place.